-The implementation of public bicycle systems requires a clear and defined steering structure within the city.
-This should ideally be implemented from the project structuring stage so that it reaches maturity and can be operated smoothly.
+Implementing public bicycle systems requires a clear and defined steering structure within the city.
+Ideally, This should be implemented from the project structuring stage to reach maturity and operate smoothly.

-In the same way, it is essential that the city selects a business model according to its specific conditions.
+In the same way, the city must select a business model according to its specific conditions.
 It is advisable to incorporate various funding sources to reach financial closure more easily.